-There is a common misconception in our society that Baby Boomers are not interested in technology, or even that they are afraid of it.
-There certainly may be some Boomers who can’t be bothered with computers or tech gadgets, but research shows that the majority of the generation is quite comfortable making use of each new technological advance.
+There is a common misconception in our society that active adults are not interested in technology, or even that they are afraid of it.
+There certainly may be some active adults who can’t be bothered with computers or tech gadgets, but research shows that the majority of the generation is quite comfortable making use of each new technological advance.

 According to Forrester Research’s annual benchmark tech study, 46 to 64 year olds now spend more money on technology than any other age group.
-They also continue to be the fastest growing demographic for social media, and are quickly catching up to younger generations when it comes to early adoption of new technology.
-Based on Deloitte’s annual media research, an estimated 66 percent of Boomers use text messaging to stay in touch.
-That’s about 20 percent less than younger generations, but well over twice the percentage of the 64-and-older set who text.
+This age range of active adults also continues to be the fastest growing demographic for social media, quickly catching up to younger generations when it comes to early adoption of new technology.
+Based on Deloitte’s annual media research, an estimated 66 percent of active adults use text messaging to stay in touch.
+That’s about 20 percent less than younger generations, but well over twice the percentage of those 64 and over who text.

 Clearly, active adults are becoming more tech savvy.
 But what does this mean for the generation?
 As a generation, active adults are known for getting things done.
 As they get older, many active adults continue to be activists and volunteers.
 They are active in politics and civic service.
 Many thrive in careers of their choosing or decide to retire and pursue a more fulfilling line of work.
 For the most part, active adults know what they want for themselves, and they know how to give back to the community.